Hire excellent designers

 Second year: design assignment

 In the second year the designers carry out an in-company design assignment.
 Their prior engineering education and the supplementary design schooling puts them in an excellent position to take on this assignment in consultation with the client.
 University experts act as supervisors, providing state-of-the-art technology, advising on the structure and execution of the project and monitoring that the goals of the project are realised.
 Once the assignment has been completed, it is assessed by a committee of university and company experts.
 A positive assessment leads to the award of the degree Engineering Doctorate (EngD).

 A good investment

 Some programmes offer industry partners the opportunity to co-select the trainee for the technological design project at the start of their programme and co-defining the trainee’s curriculum during the first year.
 With these custom agreements, you as industry partner have the advantage of a trainee who is especially trained on the technological issues existing within the company.
-In this case the invoicing period commences at the first year of the programme.
+In this case the invoicing period commences in the first year of the programme.

 Do you have employees who would like to follow the programme?
 In some cases custom agreements can be discussed with our programmes.

 The designer programmes have been around for 35 years and to date, the TU’s have already trained more than 4,500 technological designers.
 Most designers have joined the companies where they carried out their design assignments and many now fulfill a management position.